 - expand deliberations to include criteria beyond current conventions or Western traditions.

 We recognize that this is an ongoing effort.
-We are committed to listening to feedback, both throughout the process and after the Maryland Arts Summit has taken place, to inform subsequent programming.
+We are committed to listening to feedback, both throughout the process and after the Maryland Arts Summit, to inform subsequent programming.